Preparing for your trip

 The Kid’s Schedule: It is important to be sensitive to the children’s schedules.
 If your team is at Destino during the day, we ask that you avoid entering the house unless given permission by the house parent.
 The children generally nap from 11:00 to 1:00.
 Teams are asked to be mindful of noise levels during this time.
 When teams are returning to Destino in the evening, the children are preparing for dinner and for bed.
 The children eat at 4:30, are bathed, and then have an hour to relax before going to sleep at 6:30.
 Teams are asked to keep this schedule in mind and avoid disrupting the children.

 Interacting with the Kids: Generally teams have an opportunity to bond with the children on Sunday, and in the mornings before teams leave for the day.
 We ask that during these times team members avoid giving the children gifts, candy, or gum without the permission of the houseparent.
 We also ask that you do not promise gifts to the children.
 While playing with the children be aware of the play boundaries set by the houseparent.
 Be sensitive to avoid showing partiality to one child over another.
 Harsh or course joking is also to be avoided.
-We also ask that teenage team members avoid romantic relationships with the older children at Destino.
+We also ask that teenage team members avoid romantic relationships with the older children at Destino and avoid any displays of affection with the teens at Destino.

 Interacting with the School Kids: Be aware that these children are in school and need to focus on their studies.
 Please treat the school as you would any school in America.
 With this in mind, still feel free to interact with the school children during their breaks.

 Workers: There are many people working to help run Destino.
 Team members must understand that these people are at work when they are at Destino.
 It is appropriate to talk with and interact with them, but it is not appropriate to distract them from their work.
-No one is to give gifts to the workers without the expressed permission of Rhonda.
+No one is to give gifts to the workers without Rhonda’s permission.
 Time, love and words are the best way to encourage the people at Destino.
 Any worker asking for gifts or favors should be reported.

 Encouraging Staff: Rhonda and the staff of Destino enjoy interacting with each group that comes to Honduras, but they do not always have the time or the energy to answer every question for each team member.
 We ask that each team member direct your individual questions to your team leader and he/she will ask the necessary questions of Rhonda.
 Although we want to be teachable and desire to learn from others’ experience, too many suggestions (how to run the ministry differently, how to raise the children better, etc.) are tiresome and discouraging to the staff.
 A good way to encourage Rhonda personally is to spend time praying for her and with her.